 - Preheat oven to 275°C / 530°F, or as high as it will go.
 Put shelf in top third of oven.

 - Sprinkle work surface with 1/2 tbsp flour.
-Place dough on top.
+Place one dough ball on top.

 - Drag onto the pizza pan (or paddle if cooking on pizza stone, Note 8).
 Then finish stretching it to fill the pan.
-Leave 1 cm / 1/3" of the edge untouched as much as possible (for puffy edges!).
+Neaten up the shape so it's as perfectly round and uniform as possible – the shape you have now is the shape it will bake to!
+Leave 1 cm / 1/3" of the edge untouched as much as possible (for puffy crusts!).

 Topping / Cooking (work quickly!):